MehrnazFani/Shot-Transition-Detection/README.md

 > -  A “.csv” file with information about all of the generated video shots.
 >
 # Cite us please
-Please cite the following paper if you are using this code
+Please cite the following papers if you are using this code
 ```
 @inproceedings{yazdi2016shot,
   title={Shot boundary detection with effective prediction of transitions' positions and spans by use of classifiers and adaptive thresholds},